 About the guidance

-In addition accommodation facilities may also be hosting people who are isolating either with confirmed COVID-19, symptoms, due to return from travel or potential contact with confirmed cases who can't return to their normal residence.
+In addition to guests that are not isolating, accommodation facilities may host people who are isolating either with confirmed COVID-19, symptoms, due to return from travel or potential contact with confirmed cases who can't return to their normal residence.

-The following guidance is provided to support facilities who are hosting those isolating and minimise the risk of transmission between staff and guests.
+The following guidance is provided to support facilities who are hosting those isolating in order to minimise the risk of transmission between staff and guests.

 Know the symptoms